-- 5.2.2 100 places on the basis of the score in the Entrance Test in order of highest score, irrespective of home address. - 5.2.3 Up to 35 places will be available for Children in receipt of Pupil Premium who achieve the pass mark or above in the entrance test or whose score is up to 10% lower than the standardised pass mark for the SET and the minimum standardised pass marks in the NWSSEE Maths and NWSSEE English by rank order irrespective of address (see worked example below).
+5.2.2 100 places on the basis of the score in the Entrance Test in order of highest score, irrespective of home address.

+5.2.3 Up to 35 places will be available for Children in receipt of income related Free School Meals or Pupil Premium who achieve the pass mark or above in the entrance test or whose score is up to 20% lower than the standardised pass mark for the SET and the minimum standardised pass marks in the NWSSEE Maths and NWSSEE English by rank order irrespective of address (see worked example below).
-Children in receipt of Pupil Premium are those who have been registered for free school meals at any point in the six years prior to the Selective Eligibility Test.

 Documentary evidence to support such an application must be submitted to the School before the child sits the Selective Eligibility Test.
-Parent/carer's will be able to download a Pupil Premium form when registering their child for the SET (or a copy can be requested by email).
+Parent/carer's will be able to download a Pupil Premium form when registering their child for the SET (a copy can be found on the School's website or can be requested by email).
 The child's Primary school will need to complete the form and return it to GLT Admissions (for Nonsuch & Wallington High School for Girls) before the child sits the Selective Eligibility Test.
 It is the parents/carer's responsibility to ensure this evidence is submitted.

-If a child of selective ability who has named Wallington Girls on the CAF becomes eligible for Pupil Premium after the entrance test has taken place but before the end of the summer term prior to starting High School, they may join the ranked waiting list for children in receipt of Pupil Premium, after the initial allocation of places.
+If a child of selective ability who has named Wallington Girls on the CAF starts receiving income related Free School Meals or is registered as Pupil Premium at their Primary School, after the entrance test has taken place but before the end of the summer term prior to starting High School, they may join the ranked waiting list for children in receipt of Pupil Premium, after the initial allocation of places.

-If a child of selective ability who has named Wallington Girls on the CAF was eligible for Pupil Premium at the time of sitting the entrance test but failed to submit the evidence by the deadline, they may join the ranked waiting list for children in receipt of Pupil Premium, after the initial allocation of places.
+If a child of selective ability who has named Wallington Girls on the CAF was receiving income related Free School Meals or was registered as Pupil Premium at their Primary School at the time of sitting the entrance test but failed to submit the evidence by the deadline, they may join the ranked waiting list for children in receipt of Pupil Premium, after the initial allocation of places.

-In both cases above, sufficient evidence must be submitted in order to join the ranked waiting list.
+In both cases above, the GLT Pupil Premium Form must be completed and submitted by the Primary School in order for the child to join the ranked waiting list.
+It is the parents/carers responsibility to ensure this evidence is submitted.